 Lateral Hire Program

-We offer a diverse array of special assignment and promotional opportunities including Investigations, Training, Crime Analysis, Special Response Teams, Community Policing, University assignments, and much more.
-Our Officers have an opportunity to identify their strengths and aspirations and align their careers accordingly.
+We offer a diverse array of special assignment and promotional opportunities including Investigations, Training, Narcotics, Special Response Team, Community Services, on-campus University assignments, and much more.
+Officers work 10 hour schedules with rotating days off to ensure a healthy work-home balance.
+Officers have the opportunity to identify their strengths and aspirations and align their careers accordingly.
 Check out the organizational chart here.

 TOP NOTCH BENEFITS

 All candidates for the position of Police Officer wanting to attend the Lateral Program must meet the following minimum qualifications in order to apply:

 - Currently certified as a law enforcement officer.
 If not currently certified in the state of Missouri, with a Missouri P.O.S.T.
 Class A Peace Officer License, candidates may be allowed to complete written, physical and oral testing.
 However, Missouri Class A certification must be obtained before a background investigation will be conducted.
 (Contact Missouri P.O.S.T. at 573-751-4905 to find out how to get your Class A or visit the Missouri P.O.S.T. website).

 - Must have a minimum of two years full-time sworn police experience in any state, within the last five years.
 Primary duties must include responding to calls for service, conducting preliminary and/or follow-up investigations of crimes, responding to traffic accidents, and apprehending, detaining and arresting suspects.

 - Be a U.S. citizen.

 - Be at least 21 years of age at commission.